vijay8i/this-and-that/01-build-systems/notes/05-gn-ninja-conan-take-2.md

 }
 ```

+It took several iterations and plenty of RTFM minutes, and trawling
+through *gn*'s newsgroup messages for answers, before I got something
+working.

 Ignore for now and don't ask if this is the best way to build an executable,
 and instead focus on `conan_install` and `pkg_config` template function
 invocations.
 The key idea is that the developer/build-engineer can now